Jane Sissmore: Personal life

-Jane Sissmore, the daughter of John Edmund Angelo Sissmore and Kathleen Maud Forbes-Smith was born in Bengal on 11 March 1898 and moved to London in her early childhood with her parents and elder brother.
-Sissmore became head girl at Princess Helen's College, Ealing and was recruited to MI5 in 1916 as an eighteen-year-old clerk.
+Jane Sissmore, the daughter of Colonel John Edmund Angelo Sissmore and Kathleen Maud Forbes-Smith was born in Bengal on 11 March 1898 and moved to London in her early childhood with her parents and elder brother.
+Her father became a tea merchant.
+Sissmore became head girl at Princess Helena College, Ealing and was recruited to MI5 in 1916 as an eighteen-year-old clerk after her head-teacher was asked to send suitable school leavers to MI5.
 She has been described as "one of MI5's most remarkable wartime recruits".
 In her spare time she trained to be a barrister, becoming the fifth woman to be admitted to Gray's Inn, and, after obtaining first-class exam results, was called to the bar in 1924.
 The day before World War II broke out Sissmore, still MI5's only female officer, married Wing Commander John Oliver "Joe" Archer, CBE, who became the liaison officer between MI5 and the Royal Air Force.
 Jane Archer died in Dorset in September 1982.

+John Oliver Archer (22 September 1887 – 15 September 1968) was born in Walton-on-the-Naze.
+In 1916 he married Esther Chilton and they had two children born in 1917 and 1922.
+Esther died in 1930.
+Their son, John Chilton Archer, became, like his father, a wing commander in the RAF but he was killed in action in 1943.

+In the Great War Archer started serving in the ranks of the Seaforth Highlanders with whom he gained the Mons Star.
+In the Royal Field Artillery he gained his pilot's licence in 1915 and served in the Royal Air Force in South Russia.
+This continued after the war had ended and in 1919 he was awarded the OBE, followed by the CBE in 1920.
+Upon taking command in India he was in 1926 promoted to wing commander and he returned to Britain in 1931 to work in the Air Ministry.
+He retired from military duty in 1935 but continued in a civilian role.
+In 1940 he was re-commissioned as a group captain to serve throughout the war in the Directorate of Intelligence as liaison officer with MI5.